owikle/topicmodeling/content/1-intro.md

 # Intro to Text as Data

 Utilizing text as data requires breaking down a text into smaller units of analysis.
-Doing so can allow us to see patterns and approach text from different points of entry.
+Doing so allows us to see patterns and approach text from different points of entry.

-In text analysis, units of analysis tend to be texts (broken up as discrete books, documents, poems, etc.), and words.
+In text analysis (also referred to as text mining), units of analysis tend to be groupings of text (broken up as discrete books, documents, poems, etc.), and words.
 Much of the time spent doing text analysis research is spent preparing text so that these smaller units of analyses can be accessed by the digital tools we use.

 ## Selecting and getting to know a corpus